lavinianataniela05/lavinianataniela05/README.md

 ## About Me

-I'm a **Frontend Developer** with a strong interest in building modern, responsive, and maintainable web applications.
+I'm a **Frontend Developer** specializing in **React, Next.js, and TypeScript**, with an interest in building clean, responsive, and maintainable web applications.

-My main focus is **React, Next.js, and TypeScript**, with experience developing applications involving dashboards, CRUD workflows, database integration, and responsive user interfaces.
+I enjoy turning ideas and requirements into intuitive user interfaces while keeping the underlying code structured and scalable.

-I also have experience working with **data analytics, machine learning projects, and software engineering projects**, giving me a broader understanding of how frontend applications connect with data, backend systems, and business requirements.
+My experience includes frontend development, database integration, dashboard applications, software engineering projects, and data analytics.

-Currently, I'm focused on improving my skills in **frontend architecture, reusable components, API integration, and full-stack web development**.
+Currently, I'm focused on improving my skills in **frontend architecture, reusable components, API integration, performance optimization, and full-stack development**.

 ---

-## What I Work With
+## Tech Stack

 ### Frontend